bcheidemann/parse-params/README.md

 ### [native code]

 Currently, `@bcheidemann/parse-params` does not support parsing functions with native implementations.
 For example, in chrome, the `console.log` function is stringified as `function log() { [native code] }`.
 Since the `[native code]` in the function body is not valid JavaScript, `acorn` cannot make sense of this, and the parsing will fail.
 We are considering switching the parser from `acorn` to [`acorn-loose`](https://github.com/acornjs/acorn/tree/master/acorn-loose/) (the error-tollerant implementation of `acorn`) but this comes with various tradeoffs, such as a slightly increased bundle size.

-### Parameter names

-Currently, parameter names are returned in full.
-For example, `(arg0 = 42) => {}` would return the param name `arg0 = 42`, not `arg0`.
-This may or may not be desirable depending on your use case, and we may add an option to ignore default values for parameters in future.